Bedrock-OSS/bedrock-wiki/docs/blocks/vanilla-like-ore.md

 Issues:
 - When the block is mined with a pickaxe enchanted with Silk Touch, it will drop the loot twice
-- XP reward structure doesn't load under y=0 (Caves & Cliffs) due to a _Minecraft_ bug
 - Non-player methods of breaking the block (explosions, commands, etc.) will fail to drop the loot

-## Preparation

-For spawning XP orbs, a structure with those from lapis lazuli ore will be loaded in.
-You can [download it](https://wiki.bedrock.dev/assets/packs/tutorials/vanilla-like-ore/my_xp_structure.mcstructure) if you choose to use it, and save it in `BP/structures/`.

 ## Block behavior